zorrocrisis/DecisionMakingInVideoGames/README.md

 Finally, the behaviour of the Orcs was once again worked on with the addition of **coordinated movement - formations**.

-## **Level 1 - Behaviour Trees**
+## **Level 1 - Behaviour Trees for Orcs**
-The patrol behaviour developed for the Orcs can be easily turned on by selecting the Behaviour Tree NPCs field, on the Manager’s Inspector window.

-The implementation of this behaviour started by editing the Orc class, so each specific instance of said class could find the two closest patrol points.
-These patrol points were created manually through Unity and are represented as green spots/circles across the map.
+The implementation of the patrol behaviour started by editing the *Orc* class, so each specific instance of said class could find the two closest **patrol points**.
+These patrol points, which can be moved around using the editor, were created manually through Unity and are represented as **green circles**.

-A Patrol Tree was then created to define the patrol itself.
-The Patrol Tree is, in essence, a Sequence composite task with two Selector composite tasks as its leaves.
-Each of these Selector tasks is also formed by a Chase Tree, which handles the detection and pursuit of the player (until he’s too far away) and the MoveTo task, which is the basis for the movement between patrol points.
-This type of structure allows for the orcs to chase after Sir Uthgard if they spot him after reaching a patrol point.
+A ***Patrol Tree*** was then created to define the patrol itself.
+The *Patrol Tree* is, in essence, a *Sequence* composite task with two *Selector* composite tasks as its leaves.
+Each of these Selector tasks is also formed by a *Chase Tree*, which **handles the detection and pursuit of the player** (until they are too far away) and the *MoveTo* task, which is the **basis for the movement between patrol points**.
+This type of structure **allows the orcs to chase after Sir Uthgard if they spot him after reaching a patrol point**.

-Within the Chase Tree, there’s also a Shout action.
-By detecting the player, a patrolling orc will shout (audio and visual cue are present), making the remaining orcs move to the location from which the shout came from.
+Within the *Chase Tree*, there’s also a ***Shout action***. **By detecting the player, a patrolling orc will shout (audio and visual cue are present), making the remaining orcs move to the location from which the shout came from**.
 After reaching their destination, if the orcs don’t spot the player, they will resume their normal patrol behaviour.

-To account for this new action, the RespondToShout and ResumeFromShout methods were implemented inside the Orc class.
+To account for this new action, the *RespondToShout* and *ResumeFromShout* methods were implemented inside the Orc class.
 As their names suggest, they are relevant to briefly interrupt the behaviour tree execution while a shout is investigated and to resume the patrol movement once the orc reaches the shout location.

 A few notes should be taken regarding this level: perhaps the implementation of an Interruptor task would make for a smoother transition between behaviours and allow the detection of the player during the patrol (and not only after reaching a patrol point).
-The presence of multiple orcs in the same area (for example, with formations enabled) might also lead to the occurrence of a loop of shouts…
+The presence of multiple orcs in the same area (for example, with formations enabled) can also lead to the occurrence of a loop of shouts…

 ## **Level 2 - GOB and GOAP**
 After implementing the Overall Utility GOB decision making algorithm, which calculates an overall discontentment value and considers only the best next action to perform, we can point out that: